defenxor/dsiem/docs/directive_and_alarm.md

     { "name": "ICMP Ping", "type": "PluginRule", "stage": 2, "plugin_id": 1001,
       "plugin_sid": [ 2100384 ], "occurrence": 5, "from": ":1", "to": "ANY",
       "port_from": "ANY", "port_to": "ANY", "protocol": "ICMP",
-      "reliability": 6, "timeout": 600
+      "reliability": 5, "timeout": 600
     },
     { "name": "ICMP Ping", "type": "PluginRule", "stage": 3, "plugin_id": 1001,
       "plugin_sid": [ 2100384 ], "occurrence": 500, "from": ":1", "to": "ANY",
       "port_from": "ANY", "port_to": "ANY", "protocol": "ICMP",
-      "reliability": 8, "timeout": 3600
-    },
-    { "name": "ICMP Ping", "type": "PluginRule", "stage": 4, "plugin_id": 1001,
-      "plugin_sid": [ 2100384 ], "occurrence": 10000, "from": ":1", "to": "ANY",
-      "port_from": "ANY", "port_to": "ANY", "protocol": "ICMP",
       "reliability": 10, "timeout": 3600
     }
   ]
 }
 ```
-Notice that the directive `Ping Flood from SRC_IP` above has 4 `rules`, each having a `stage` from 1 to 4 and different value for `reliability` and `timeout` keys.
+Notice that the directive `Ping Flood from SRC_IP` above has 3 `rules`, each having a `stage` from 1 to 3 and different value for `reliability` and `timeout` keys.

-When an incoming event match a directive's stage 1 rule condition, dsiem will create a backlog object associated with that directive to track the progress of this potential alarm.
+When an incoming event matches a directive's stage 1 rule condition, dsiem will create a backlog object associated with that directive to track the progress of this potential alarm.

 Dsiem will then wait for incoming events that match the next rule (i.e. stage 2) rule condition, until one of these conditions happen:
 - the count for matching events reach the stage `occurrence` value, in which case evaluation will continue to next rule (i.e. stage 3); or